 Dropping vs. Withdrawing

 During the add/drop period of the semester, you will drop a class by filling out the proper paperwork in the Admissions and Records Office or on our website using myRCC.
 Dropped classes never show up on your record; you do not pay for them, and we do not count them toward your enrollment status.
 Your aid will most likely be reduced if you drop a class.
 After the end of the add/drop period, it is considered a withdrawal from a class.
 (Refer to Registration and Tuition for more information about dropping classes and withdrawals.)
-Withdrawals can be executed in the Admissions and Records Office or online through the self-service menu in myRCC.
+Withdrawals can be executed in the Admissions and Records Office and cannot be done online through the self-service menu in myRCC.
 The withdrawal stays on your record; we do count it toward your enrollment status, and you may owe funds to the federal government and/or the College if you withdraw from all courses.
 Students who withdraw frequently run the risk of losing their eligibility in the future.

 Total Withdrawal and Return of Federal Financial Aid

 If you withdraw from or stop attending all classes after the end of the add/drop period but before the 60% point of the semester (last day to withdraw without academic penalty) has passed, you will have to repay a portion of your aid that was disbursed.
 The longer you attend, the less you might owe.
 Stick with it as long as possible.

 Federal and state law requires us to return part of your financial aid if you withdraw from or stop attending all classes before the 60% point of the semester has passed.
 You will have to repay part of your financial aid that is deemed “unearned” by the U.S. Department of Education.
 The specified percentage of funds you are financially liable to return is based on your last date of attendance for that particular semester.

 A school is required to return Title IV funds to the programs from which the student received aid during the payment period or period of enrollment as applicable, in the following order, up to the net amount disbursed from each source: